culture

 Sant Pere de Rodes

 Built at the highest point of El Port de la Selva and overlooking the Cap de Creus National Park, Sant Pere de Rodes is a beautifully preserved Benedictine monastery dating back to the 10th century.
 It’s one of the finest examples of Romanesque architecture in the province of Girona.
-And, built on terraces to adapt to the hilly terrain, one of the most architecturally spectacular.

 Read More Read less